kevwan123/project/Readme.txt

 The second objective of this project will be to investigate other possible things of interest in the data.
 Notably, we'd like to see if there are relationships between any of the other variables.
 We'd like to do a little bit of graphical modelling to see if there are such relationships (and also to learn more about graphical models because I'd like to get into that field).
 Some questions that we could be asking are: does gender affect hypertension or heart disease?
 Does heart disease depend on BMI or smoking status?
 Is there a sampling bias dependent on any particular variable?
 Would a joint probabilistic model work better for capturing interactions?

 The third objective is to make a model purely for predictive accuracy.
-Something like a generalized adaboost or some kernel trickery.

-I have no idea what I'm doing with the Docker file, I think I need to get a mac so the software can work properly.
-For some reason, I cannot get anything to work on my computer.